Article by: Nikita Parsons & Hannah Godfrey, Animal Nutritionist

-- Dogs with a high fat diet, who are fed a lot of table scraps or scavengers who eat anything they come across
+- Dogs with a high-fat diet.
+This can come from their meals, too many table scraps, or scavengers who eat anything they come across!

 - Obesity – often related back to poor diet

-- Certain medications or toxins can do damage to the pancreas
+- Certain medications or toxins that can damage the pancreas

-Your dogs diet plays an important role in allowing the pancreas to work as it should.
-When choosing a healthy diet for your dog there are many things to consider
+Your dog’s diet plays an important role in allowing the pancreas to work as it should.
+When choosing a suitable diet for your dog there are many things to consider:

-- is the daily diet made up of lean, healthy choice cut proteins?
+- Is their daily diet made up of lean, choice-cut proteins?

-- what is the grams of fat per calorie of their pet food?
+- How many grams of fat per calories makes up their pet food?

-- what kind of fats are included: the healthy unsaturated fats (the “omegas”) or is it all the unhealthy saturated ones?
+- What kind of fats are included?
+The healthy, unsaturated fats (the “omegas”), or is it the unhealthy, saturated ones?

-- is there enough of a balance of protein to fats and carbohydrates to ensure the pancreas is working optimally?
+- Is the protein, fat, and carbohydrate content balanced to ensure the pancreas is working optimally?